 Milacron is a global leader in the manufacturing, distribution, and service of sophisticated plastic processing equipment.
-Last year, Milacron rolled out “M-Powered”, a suite of IoT applications that allows Milacron users to access and monitor key performance indicators and provide remote diagnostics and maintenance services to their users.
-At the same time, Milacron launched a predictive initiative that uses advanced analytics and Artificial Intelligence to capture value from machine data to improve their overall asset utilization.
+Last year, Milacron rolled out “M-Powered,” a suite of IoT applications that allows Milacron users to access and monitor key performance indicators and provide remote diagnostics and maintenance services to their users.
+At the same time, Milacron launched a predictive initiative that uses advanced analytics and Artificial Intelligence to capture value from machine data to improve machine operations and overall asset utilization.

 “It is important that Milacron customers make money with our machines.
 So, our mission is to help customers get the maximum utility from the capital that they spend,” says Giovanni Spitale, President, Customer Service & Support at Milacron.

 The project, led by Industrial IoT leader ei3 with support from Milacron engineering, targeted areas of injection machines where there are opportunities to predict failures, and where predictions can be used to alert service teams to turn unplanned downtime into planned downtime, thus improving machine availability and asset utilization.

 The project followed ei3’s proven roadmap for putting data science to work on industrial machines to predict outcomes and improve performance.
 First, the data was reviewed to discover what parts of the process showed a correlation with downtime events.
 This was done using machines that have been connected to ei3 for years.
 The large amount of data from this installed base of connected equipment provided the starting point to discovery, by finding points that have “interesting” correlations with equipment downtimes.

 - Once these interesting correlations are found, the team created detailed algorithms by exploring the areas of interest using advanced toolchains that apply machine learning and AI methods to identify emerging trends and changes.